 Gain a specialist degree at a large university with a world of opportunities.

-We are 7th in the UK for economics and econometrics (QS World University Rankings 2020).
+Study at a top 10 UK university for economics and econometrics (QS World University Rankings, 2021).

 Your next steps

 Careers and employability

 Our flexible Economics BSc enables you to build a specialised degree to invest in a career that suits your interests.